CLRX/CLRX-mirror/doc/ClrxAsmPseudoOps.md

 ### .file

-This pseudo-operations is ignored by CLRX assembler.
+This pseudo-operation is ignored by CLRX assembler.

 ### .fill, .fillq